 Aarti Virani is an arts and culture writer, covering the South Asian diaspora in the New York metropolitan area.
 Steered by curiosity, empathy and cross-cultural communication, Aarti seeks to tell stories that shine a light on people and communities that are often overlooked.
-Born and raised in Japan, she encountered her passion for writing and storytelling after the calamitous Hanshin Earthquake, penning a personal account of the tragedy as a wide-eyed child.
+Born and raised in Japan, she encountered her passion for writing and storytelling after the calamitous Hanshin Earthquake, penning a personal account of the tragedy at the age of 10.
 It’s a passion she's nurtured since arriving in the United States nearly 15 years ago, obtaining a magazine journalism degree from the S.I.
 Newhouse School of Public Communications at Syracuse University along the way.
 Subsequently, while getting a M.A. in international affairs at Manhattan’s New School, she honed her reporting skills as a features writer for Metro, the world’s largest international newspaper, keeping a vigilant finger on the cultural pulse of New York City.
 Her writing has appeared in The Wall Street Journal, CNN.com, Saveur, Surface, and Travel + Leisure, among other publications, and she is currently a Contributing Editor at Vogue India and Endless Vacation.
 She was previously a Teaching Fellow at Columbia University's Graduate School of Journalism, and also served on the board of the South Asian Journalists Association, a national nonprofit, for over four years.
 She resides in Jersey City, New Jersey, with her husband and son.

 Got a story idea?
 Want to discuss an upcoming project?
 Or geek out over the latest Bollywood release?
 Drop me a line!